matecat/subfiltering/README.md

     'it-IT',
     [], // dataRef map
     [
-        XmlToPh::class,                 // supported
+        Matecat\SubFiltering\Enum\InjectableFiltersTags::xml,          // supported
-        SingleCurlyBracketsToPh::class, // supported (disabled by default, but its injection is allowed and thus, enabled here)
+        Matecat\SubFiltering\Enum\InjectableFiltersTags::single_curly, // supported (disabled by default, but its injection is allowed and thus, enabled here)
-        // any unsupported class would be ignored
+        'foobar'                                                       // any unsupported class would be ignored ]
-    ]
 );